Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ---

-So, to see if this diferences were significants, we did a test of Kruskal-Wallis (the data distribution wasn't normal, as with the rest of the studies), and because *p* < 0.05, we did the Dunnet Test as a Post-Hoc (with the Bonferroni correction).
+So, to see if this differences were significants, we did a test of Kruskal-Wallis, the data distribution wasn't normal, as with the rest of the studies. and because *p* < 0.05, we did the Dunnet Test as a Post-Hoc (with the Bonferroni correction).

 * The summer season was *p* < 0.05 with the rest.
 * In case of Spring and fall *p* > 0.05.
 * Winter was *p* > 0.05 with the rest.